Abdallah-Zakaria/data-structures-and-algorithms/code-challenges/401/tree/README.md

   - preOrder method its a depth first traversal return a array of value in the tree sorted as root >> left >> right
   - inOrder method its a depth first traversal return a array of value in the tree sorted as left >> root >> right
   - inOrder method its a depth first traversal return a array of value in the tree sorted as left >> right >> root
+  - findMaximumValue method return the max value in the tree.

 ## API
   * add(value)